soundjester/lemmy_monkey/README.md

 - old.reddit.user.js -- this is a fairly loose interpretation and is represented in the screenshot below.
 - old.reddit.compact.user.js -- a much (MUCH) tighter implementation of the above.

+This script is (or should be) theme agnostic.
+It has been tested with darlkly, darkly-red, litely, and litely-red.

 ## Screenshots of available scripts

 ###old.reddit.user.js